orel-dayan/OS_Assigment2/README.md

 all the files and the pictures in the folder "examples" in the repository.

-we ran stshell, and we ran some commands, you can see the picture below. we also ran the cmp and copy tools in the same shell. some comments:
+we ran stshell, and we ran some commands, you can see the picture below. we also ran the cmp copy decode encode in the same shell.

+some comments:
 - The files file1.txt and file2.txt are identical, file3.txt is identical except for changes in capital letters.
 - we copied by force the content of file1.txt to copy.txt that already exists, and we can see that the content of copy.txt was overwritten.